 The middle section deals principally with the Saviour′s blessings and our responses and, whether by good fortune or not, the two sections of imitation between the oboes and violins are well suited to images of dispensing Divine balm, albeit in a context of some restraint.

-The souls have been roused and instructed in their duties and now they fulfill them—-we thank and praise You with our lips—-the Saviour comforts us and strengthens the dissenting church.
+The souls have been roused and instructed in their duties which they now fulfill—-we thank and praise You with our lips—-the Saviour comforts us and strengthens the dissenting church.
 This is a rather odd line to include in a cantata of worship in a conservative trade city.
 We certainly come across rages against infidels, the Pope, Jews and heretics (see C 126, vol 2 chapter 39) but a reference to the church militant is most unusual.
 Perhaps it was acceptable within the context of allusions to Mankind in conflict under the protection of Jesus the Uniter.

 But whatever the politics may have been at the time, there can be no doubt that this is a wonderfully jubilant expression of praise and singing.
 The text calls for songs of joy and the singers give them to us (and of course, to the Saviour) almost without break.
 It would seem that Bach himself may have been caught up in the sheer infectiousness of the movement for he completely ignores the obvious place where he might have ended the first section (bar 54) and carries on, resetting the same words for nearly forty more bars!
 The violins have a persistent figure, sometimes alluded to as ‘Baroque sewing machine music’, but the constant interaction between instruments and singers ensures that one does not tire of it.
 The emphasis that Bach is able to give to key words in this section highlights the linked concepts of gratitude and offerings.